 Get plenty of rest.

-Did you know that chicken soup has possible anti-inflammatory and mucus thinning properties?
-Of course you did, it's Jewish penicillin.
+Did you know that chicken soup has possible anti-inflammatory and mucus-thinning properties?
+Of course, you did, it’ Jewish penicillin.

 Studies have recently shown that taking zinc can help a cold but the most effective dose and duration have not been determined.

-Gargling salt warm salt water will help soothe a scratchy or sore throat.
+Gargling salt warm salt water will help soothe a scratchy or a sore throat.

 Dehydration can happen quickly when you can only breathe through your mouth.
 Drink plenty of liquids: water, juice, broth, or warm lemon water.
 Liquids will prevent dehydration and will help loosen congestion.
 Alcohol, coffee, and caffeinated sodas will make dehydration worse.

-Over-the-counter cold and cough medications wont cure your cold, but they may lessen your symptoms.
+Over-the-counter cold and cough medications won’t cure your cold, but they may lessen your symptoms.
 But, if used more than a few days they can make your symptoms worse.
 Remember, they are dangerous to use in children under two years of age.
-Some prescription drugs, alcoholic drinks, beer or wine taken with cold medications can be very dangerous.
+Taking cold medications with prescription drugs, alcoholic drinks, beer, or wine can be very dangerous.
 If you are on prescription medications ask your doctor which cold medications are safe for you to take.

 Please read the ingredients of any medication you take.
 Tylenol (acetaminophen), Motrin or Advil (ibuprofen) is in many cold medications.
 If you are taking cold medication do not take additional Tylenol, Motrin or Advil.
 It is seriously dangerous to take more than the recommended dosage of these medications, as in possible liver damage serious.